crs8973/BathymetricDriftGroupRepository/README.md

-# Low-cost, Open-source Bathymetric Mapping Using a Drift Sensor
+# Low-Cost, Open-Source Bathymetric Mapping Using a Drift Sensor
 ## Authors: Autumn, Grant, Teryn, and Camille

 This GitHub repository provides updated designs for a low-cost, open-source, bathymetric drift sensor.
 The initial design is hosted in this repository: https://github.com/SUPScientist/smart-coasts-bathy-mapping